visidata/visidata.org/index.md

 1. explore new datasets effortlessly, no matter the format: `vd foo.json bar.csv baz.xls`
 2. open a Frequency Analysis for any column: move to that column and press `Shift+F`
-3. convert from any input format into any output format: `vd -b input.csv output.json`
+3. convert from any input format into any output format: `vd -b input.csv -o output.json`
-4. as an interactive replacement for grep, awk, sed, cut, sort, uniq: just pipe into `|vd`
+4. as an interactive replacement for grep, awk, sed, cut, sort, uniq: pipe into `|vd`
 5. scrape HTML table data from a webpage: `vd https://html.com/tables`
 6. see a visual diff of two sheets with the same structure: `vd --diff foo1.csv foo2.csv`
 7. explore an object from the Python REPL: `import visidata as vd; vd.view(obj)`